mcqll/plausibility-sampling-processing/README.md

-This repository contains code to accompany the article:

-**The Plausibility of Sampling as an Algorithmic Theory of Sentence Processing**.
+This repository contains code to accompany the article **The Plausibility of Sampling as an Algorithmic Theory of Sentence Processing**.
 Jacob Louis Hoover, Morgan Sonderegger, Steven T. Piantadosi, Timothy J. O'Donnell.
 Forthcoming in _Open Mind_ (2023).

 - Preprint: [osf.io/qjnpv](https://doi.org/10.31234/osf.io/qjnpv)